ab0x90/domain-diaries-blog/_posts/2026-02-17-from-helpdesk-to-help-yourself-an-ad-love-story.md

 ![Password reset confirmation](/assets/images/helpdesk_9.png)

-Now I had full access to `oldadmin`—an account that had been disabled but never stripped of its privileges.
+Now I had full access to `oldadmin`; an account that had been disabled but never stripped of its privileges.

 ---